rrwick/Deepbinner/README.md

 <img align="right" src="images/tensorflow.png" alt="TensorFlow logo" width="105">

-Its most important requirement is [TensorFlow](https://www.tensorflow.org/), which powers its neural network.
-The easiest way to install it is probably with pip: `pip3 install tensorflow`.
+Its most important requirement is [TensorFlow](https://www.tensorflow.org/), which powers the neural network.
+The easiest way to install TensorFlow is with pip: `pip3 install tensorflow`.
 However, [building Tensorflow from source](https://www.tensorflow.org/install/install_sources) may [give better performance](https://www.tensorflow.org/performance/performance_guide#optimizing_for_cpu).
-TensorFlow can also [be built to run on NVIDIA GPUs](https://www.tensorflow.org/install/install_linux#NVIDIARequirements) which can give much better performance, but can be a challenge to install.
-If you're only going to use Deepbinner to classify reads, then this shouldn't be necessary (see more in [Performance](#performance)).
+TensorFlow can also [be built to run on NVIDIA GPUs](https://www.tensorflow.org/install/install_linux#NVIDIARequirements) which can give much better performance, but installation is more complex.
+If you're only going to use Deepbinner to classify reads, you may not need GPU-level performance ([read more here](#performance)).
 But if you want to train your own Deepbinner neural network, then using a GPU is very much recommended.

-Deepbinner uses some other Python packages ([Keras](https://keras.io/), [NumPy](http://www.numpy.org/), [h5py](https://www.h5py.org/), [Matplotlib](https://matplotlib.org/) and [noise](https://github.com/caseman/noise)) but these should be taken care of by the Deepbinner installation process.
-Deepbinner also assumes that you have the `gzip` command available on your command line.
+Deepbinner uses some other Python packages ([Keras](https://keras.io/), [NumPy](http://www.numpy.org/), [h5py](https://www.h5py.org/), [Matplotlib](https://matplotlib.org/) and [noise](https://github.com/caseman/noise)) but these should be taken care of by pip when installing Deepbinner.
+It also assumes that you have the `gzip` command available on your command line.

 ## Installation